The-Holy-Church-of-Terry-Davis/DAWN/README.md

 will help take care of deploying new DAWN applications.

 DAWN must be ran as administrator on Windows.
-Unknown if it requires `sudo` on Linux.
+DAWN does not require `sudo` on Linux.

 **NOTICE:** ``DAWN.exe`` in the release is not the latest, this notice will go away when it is updated.